fechanique/cordova-plugin-fcm/README.md

 - Application is in foreground:

   - The notification data is received in the JavaScript callback without notification bar message (this is the normal behavior of mobile push notifications).
-  - To show the notification received on the foreground, it's recommended to use [cordova-plugin-local-notification](https://github.com/katzer/cordova-plugin-local-notifications#readme) as it provides many presentation and interaction features.
+  - For Android, to show the notification received on the foreground, it's recommended to use [cordova-plugin-local-notification](https://github.com/katzer/cordova-plugin-local-notifications#readme) as it provides many presentation and interaction features.

 - Application is in background or closed: